 - Become familiar with your rights as a breastfeeding mom back at work in your area.

 - Have a conversation with your HR department or direct boss about your intention to continue breastfeeding/pumping when you return to work.
-Determine when during the day you will be excused to express your milk or feed your baby, where you can express your milk or breastfeed your baby in private, and where you can store you milk.
+Determine when during the day you will be excused to express your milk or feed your baby, where

 - Build relationships with other moms in your office who have been through it before or are about to, and create a community of support.